What story about you are you telling yourself and others?

 - like you are powerless and worthless, good for nothing?

 - like everyone else is having a good life but you feel like a loser?

 - a profound lack of direction and motivation, and nothing seems to help?

-- a deep inferiority complex and frequent identity crisis?
+- a deep inferiority complex and frequent identity crises?